RamaLingeswaraRao950/BioBuilder/README.md

 # 🧑‍💻 BioBuilder

 It lets you quickly generate a personalized bio with structured inputs, real-time validation, and a clean, responsive interface.
-It supports **light/dark themes**, input restrictions, and an instant **preview window** with copy functionality.
+It supports light/dark themes, input restrictions, and an instant preview window with copy functionality.

 ### ✨ Features :--
 - 🎨 **Light/Dark Mode Toggle** – Switch between clean light and modern dark themes.